kia/rag-doc-chatbot/README.md

 ## Project Overview

 An intelligent chatbot that answers questions about PDF documents – based on **Retrieval-Augmented Generation (RAG)**.
 The system extracts knowledge from uploaded documents and delivers precise answers with source citations.
+This code is create with a lot of help from Junie Ultimate from Intellij.

 ## What It Does